jaantollander/masters-thesis/content/30_monitoring.md

 *Unix epoch* is the standard way of representing time in Unix systems.
 It measures time as the number of seconds elapsed since 00:00:00 UTC on 1 January 1970, excluding leap seconds.

-Table \ref{tab:operations} list the operations counted by Jobstats for MDTs and OSTs with the corresponding system calls.
+In Table \ref{tab:operations}, we list the MDT and OST operations for which Jobstats keeps statistics.
-We have omitted some rarely encountered operations from the tables.
 Each operation (`<operation>`) contains a line of statistics (`<statistics>`), formatted as key-value pairs separated by commas and enclosed within curly brackets:

 ```text